sdat2/seager19/docs/index.rst

-.. src documentation master file, created by sphinx-quickstart on Thu Mar 18 17:37:46 2021.
+.. src documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.